ShoukangHong/EChem_Plotter/README.md

 <img src="./images/selectBaseTemplate.png" width="350" height="auto">

-A template contains data manager methods and plotter methods.
-This template is designed for the linear.txt, so lets' click on the 'Data File' button in the Data Managers part.
+A template contains data manager methods and plotter method.
+This template is designed for the linear.txt, or any data that has 'x', 'y' as header.
+Lets' click on the 'Data File' button in the Data Managers part.

 <img src="./images/selectDataFile.png" width="350" height="auto">